ngodanghien/ITMO-PhD-Template-EN/README.md

 ## What has changed

 1. Take advantage of all the strengths found in [toftul/itmo-phd-thesis-template-en](https://github.com/toftul/itmo-phd-thesis-template-en)
 2. Remove the file `biblio/own.bib`.
-I think I should design in my own style to highlight my work (no need to be too strict according to `GOST 7.0.100`).
+I think I should design in my own style to highlight my work (no need to be too strict according to [GOST 7.0.100-2018](https://ctan.math.illinois.edu/macros/latex/contrib/biblatex-contrib/biblatex-gost/doc/biblatex-gost.pdf)).
 Create your own style at `biblio/author`
 3. Use only the necessary packages, leaving out the complicated stuff.
 Move your settings to the corresponding packages for easy management and future updates.